 Now that you’re sober, the holidays will look different.
-But many things are changing right now due to the pandemic, so it’s a great time to start new traditions.
 Being sober also has its benefits.
 You won’t have to deal with hangovers.
 You’ll make memories with loved ones.
 And you won’t say or do things you’ll later regret.

-If you’re feeling triggered just thinking about Thanksgiving without alcohol, you have a couple of options.
+If you’re feeling triggered just thinking about Thanksgiving without alcohol, you have a few options.
 First, you may find it best to celebrate with your sober friends.
 Family is important, but if you come from a big family of drinkers, you may have to skip the celebrations this year.
-Offer to host a virtual Thanksgiving dinner for your 12-step members instead.

-Finally, the emotions you’re feeling right now may be an indication that you need extra support.
+Finally, the emotions you’re feeling right now may indicate that you need extra support.
 An outpatient treatment center like Awakenings Treatment Center is open during the holidays.
-We are also following all COVID guidelines.
 You can start one of our treatment programs while still returning home to your family in the evenings.
 This can give you the extra support you need.

 Try not to lose sight of what Thanksgiving is about – acknowledging our blessings and being grateful.
 This year will look different for everyone, so chances are, whatever you decide to do will be alright.